 It’s just February but the mortgage industry has witnessed major developments under the current administration.
 Whether it’d be the reversal of the FHA mortgage insurance cut, the plan to overhaul a financial reform act, or the current trend of mortgage rates.These three have been major enough to warrant news coverage and merit consideration from homebuyers and refinancers contemplating their next move.

 1. Mortgage Rates Increasing, Being Volatile

-Back to mortgage rates, experts project that they will continue to increase this year but will be volatile over uncertainty on how Trump’s policies on financial regulation and tax reform will turn out.
+Back to mortgage rates, experts project that they will continue to increase this year but will be volatile over uncertainty on how the President’s policies on financial regulation and tax reform will turn out.

 2. FHA Mortgage Insurance Reduced Then Reversed

 Previously we reported that the Federal Housing Administration announced a reduction on its annual component of its mortgage insurance premiums (MIP).
 The reduction will have taken effect on mortgages that closed on January 27.

 But, on the first day of his office, President Trump signed an executive order putting any policies of the previous administration that have not gone effective to be put under review.
 This, of course, includes Obama’s parting gift of lower FHA mortgage costs.

 While it doesn’t benefit existing households with FHA loans but future homebuyers and refinancers can certainly use a quarter-point reduction.
 Per the National Association of Realtors’ estimates, the mortgage industry would have seen 30,000 to 40,000 homebuyers who can afford FHA loans under the reduced premium scheme.

 3. The Unraveling of the Dodd-Frank Act